 Human Rights Council

-Agenda item 3 Promotion and protection of all human rights, civil, political, economic, social and cultural rights, including the right to development.
+Item 3: General debate on promotion and protection of all human rights, civil, political, economic, social and cultural rights, including the right to development – General Debate